GaragePixel/Public-drafts-in-Mx2/proj.md

 @Return value

-Returns a `Map<String,String>` with a normalized, ordered set of options, output path, kind, and items.
+Returns a `Map<String,String>` with a normalized, ordered set of options, output path, html intent, kind, and items.
 Returns Null if any error or invalid syntax detected.

 ---